Glossary Of Terms And Services

 Correction of Grade (COG) - A change made to a student’s course grade, when the initial grade assigned by the instructor was given in error.
 A student who believes his or her grade is incorrect must contact the instructor of the course.
 The Correction of Grade process is monitored by the Grades Department.
 If the Correction of Grade request is approved, the Grades Department assigns the corrected grade to the student's academic record.

 Course Descriptions - A basic summary or overview of an academic course.
 Course descriptions for USC courses can be provided upon a student's written request.
 There is a $2 fee for each course description.
 Typically, course descriptions are produced within three to five business days.
-For more information contact the Transcript department at (213) 740-7445.

 Course Numbering - USC's three-digit system for indicating the year level of a course: